-Working under the supervision of an attorney, the paralegal’s work product is merged with and becomes part of the attorney work product for a client.
+Working under the supervision of an attorney, the paralegal’s work product is merged with the attorney work product for a client.
 In communications with clients and the public, the paralegal’s non-lawyer status must be clear.
 Paralegals cannot give legal advice or perform any duty specifically reserved for licensed attorneys.

 - Conduct client interviews and maintain general contact with the client.

 - Conduct investigations and statistical and documentary research.

 - Attend executions of wills, real estate closings, depositions, court or administrative hearings and trials with the attorney.

 - Author and sign correspondence provided the paralegal status is clearly indicated and the correspondence does not contain independent legal opinions or legal advice.